Demiurge

 Dig deeper with Sebastian →

-the truth of Galen's observation that the Demiurge is not strictly omnipotent.
+Galen’s observation that the Demiurge is not strictly omnipotent.
 In arranging the world he could not group physical qualities in such a way as to secure all the ends he desired.
 But we are still talking in metaphor.
+We have seen reason to regard the Demiurge, as such, as a mythical figure.

 Plato, Plato’s cosmology the Timaeus of Plato, 1997thesis